 Having the right tools is essential to productive Bible study.
-They can really help bring the Scriptures to light, keeping you from groping in the dark.
+They can really help bring the Scriptures to light, and keep you from groping in the dark.
 And in this day of plentiful resources free online, it’s easier than ever!

 7 Basic Bible Study Tools